 Gazinskaya began her career in design in the late 1990s, enrolling in Moscow State University to study fashion design.
 In 2002, she was awarded an internship position at L’Officiel Russia through a local competition held by the Russian Silhouette Charity Foundation.
 Soon after, Gazinskaya secured a permanent role as fashion assistant and stayed at the magazine for three years, working under then editor-in-chief Eveline Khromchenko.
 In 2004 Gazinskaya struck out on her own as a freelance fashion designer, before launching her own label in 2006 through an initial collaboration with Californian artist Bart Dorsa.

-The label is currently stocked in luxury boutiques such as Fivestory in New York and Symphony in Dubai, as well as online at Net-a-Porter, Avenue 32 and Moda Operandi.
+The label is currently stocked in luxury boutiques such as Fivestory in New York and Symphony in Dubai, as well as online at Net-a-Porter, MatchesFashion, Farfetch and Moda Operandi.
 In 2017, Gazinskaya celebrated the ten-year anniversary of her brand and continues to produce collections every season.